Data Storage Facilities

 About

-High Performance Storage includes several different drives: most notably the Home drive where your personal files may be kept, the Groupshare drive where your lab group’s shared files may be kept, and the Project drive where your project files (including research data) is kept.
+High Performance Storage includes several different drives (or volumes): most notably the Home drive where your private work-related files may be kept, the Groupshare drive where your lab group’s shared files may be kept, and the Project drive where your project’s research data must be kept.
 High Performance Storage consists of drives such as these, which are mounted on Network PC’s in Trigon such as those in the Instruction and Trainee rooms as well as all Lab PC’s.
-High Performance Storage is also compatible with the HPC cluster.
+High Performance Storage is also directly connected to the HPC cluster.

 Advantages